I (2015 film): Critical response

-The Hindu stated, "Vikram's terrific performance is let down by an uninspired, exhausting movie".
-Daily News & Analysis gave the film 3 out of 5 stars, too, calling it a "great looking film but with shoddy writing and poorly sketched characters".
-Haricharan Pudipeddi, writing for IANS, rated the film 2 out of 5 and said, "All that's big may not necessarily be great.
+Baradwaj Rangan of The Hindu wrote "Vikram's terrific performance is let down by an uninspired, exhausting movie."
+DNA gave 3/5 stars, calling it a "great looking film but with shoddy writing and poorly sketched characters."
+Haricharan Pudipeddi of IANS, gave 2/5 stars and wrote "All that's big may not necessarily be great.
 Hope Shankar realises that much better films can be made on a smaller canvas and much lower budget."
-Sify wrote, "I is definitely not the best of Shankar and he has to take the blame for poor writing.
+Sify wrote "I is definitely not the best of Shankar and he has to take the blame for poor writing.
 His story is predictable and there are no twists or scenes which keeps you engaged.
-Barring few eye-popping stunt scenes, a slew of beautiful unseen locations, breathtaking camera by PC Sreeram and few hummable songs by AR Rahman, I is very ordinary".
-Deccan Chronicle gave the film 2.5 stars out of 5 and said, "While the movie and the effort is good technically, its content is just average".
-Oneindia also rated the film 2.5 out of 5 saying, "For a movie which had so much of anticipation, I doesn't feed its audience enough to fulfill their expectations.
-The story is plain and doesn't look like a normal Shankar movie which would otherwise have interesting twists and turns."
-Gautaman Bhaskaran, writing for The Hindustan Times, rated the film two and a half stars, stating that Vikram's performance was the film's "only high point"; he noted that the film had similarities to the novel The Hunchback of Notre-Dame (1831) and the fairy tale Beauty and the Beast (1756), "without infusing any novelty into these age-old yarns."
-Deepanjana Pal from Firstpost wrote, "I is too long, too stupid and too regressive to be entertaining" and also called it "superficial and the least fun Shankar film ever".
+Barring few eye-popping stunt scenes, a slew of beautiful unseen locations, breathtaking camera by PC Sreeram and few hummable songs by AR Rahman, I is very ordinary.".
+Deccan Chronicle gave 2.5/5 stars and wrote "While the movie and the effort is good technically, its content is just average."
+Gautaman Bhaskaran of Hindustan Times gave 2.5/5 stars, stating that Vikram's performance was the film's "only high point"; he noted that the film had similarities to the novel The Hunchback of Notre-Dame (1831) and the fairy tale Beauty and the Beast (1756), "without infusing any novelty into these age-old yarns."
+Deepanjana Pal of Firstpost wrote "I is too long, too stupid and too regressive to be entertaining" and also called it "superficial and the least fun Shankar film ever."